Viren-Gupta/AdoptAI/vectDB/README.md

-# Implementing RAG based LLM interactions
+# Implementing RAG based AI Code generation

 ## What is RAG
 RAG stands for Retrieval Augmented Generation.
 This is a technique that enhances Large Language Models (LLMs) by connecting them to external domain specific sources to generate more relevant and accurate responses.
-There are two parts involved in RAG.
 This is useful in scenarios where we want to have the model respond in a particular way that is specific to our domain.

 Example: We want a customer chat application to generate the best response from LLM using the firm's recommended practices which is data internal to the firm and not already learnt by LLM.

+There are two parts involved in RAG - search input in domain data source followed by LLM search.
 ## AI coding assistant using RAG
 Many AI coding assistants use RAG to generate the best code responses to the user.
 Following are the steps involved:-
 1. User asks query to generate the code
 2. Agent finds code content from repository which is similar to the user query.This is done by using vector databases.
 3. Vector database already indexes the repository code before hand and persists the same.
-4. User query is fired to the vector database which returns similar content based on semantic similarity search algorithms.
+4. User query is fired to the vector database which returns similar code based on semantic similarity search algorithms.
-5. The vector database result is then augmented with user query to prepare a final query which is sent as input to the LLM
+5. The vector database result is then augmented with original user query to prepare a final query which is sent as input to the LLM
 6. LLM returns the response and generates the code.

 ## Sample implementation

 In this example, we try to simulate the above flow in a simpler way:-
-1. ollama provided Gemma3 - LLM downloaded on local machine.
+1. ollama provided Gemma3 - This is a LLM that will be downloaded on local machine.
 This is a free usage LLM which runs on your local and does not interact with internet.
-2. Python - Implement the above agent logic.
-3. Cosine similarity - This is used to implement similarity logic for creating an in memory version of vector database in python.
+2. Cosine similarity - This is used to implement similarity logic for creating an in memory version of vector database in python.
-4. Static code snippets - We place 3 static code snippets to simulate repository code
+3. Static code snippets - We place 3 static code snippets to simulate repository code

 ### Steps to follow